-In an article published on The Conversation, Kellie Toole, examines the question: in plea bargaining, who really gets the bargain?
-Click here to read Kellie’s article.
+In an article published on The Conversation, Dr Adam Webster examines some of the problems associated with the proposed plebiscite on same-sex marriage.
+Click here to read Adam’s article.

 On the AUSPUBLAW blog Dr Anna Olijnyk examines the public’s reaction to the apprehended bias test.
 Is it time to rethink the mythical construct of the ‘fair-minded lay observer’?
 Click here to read Anna’s analysis.
 And click here for Anna’s most recent article on The Conversation explaining Dyson Heydon’s decision to dismiss the apprehended bias […]

 Accommodating Rights?
 Religion, Speech and Equality in Australia a symposium to discuss aspects of the ALRC’s Freedoms Inquiry The Australian Law Reform Commission (ALRC) in partnership with the Public Law and Policy Research Unit (PLPRU) and the Research Unit for the Study of Society, Law and Religion at Adelaide Law School invite you to attend […]